lupyuen/lupyuen.github.io/src/pinephone2.md

 TODO

 2023 has been an awesome year for Apache NuttX RTOS on Pine64 PinePhone!

+Let's talk about the...

+-   Features that we've implemented

-Let's review the features that we've implemented...
-And what we'll do next
+-   What we'll do next

+-   Why we might move to a RISC-V Tablet!

 [__Pine64 PinePhone__](https://wiki.pine64.org/index.php/PinePhone)